DIKU-EDU/kudos/docs/introduction.rst

    As stated above, the KUDOS system is meant as an assignment backbone for operating systems project courses.
 This document, while primarily acting as reference guide to the system, is also designed to support project courses.
-   The document is ordered so that various kernel programming issues are introduced in sensible order and exercises (see also exercises_) are provided for each subject area.
+   The document is ordered such that various kernel programming issues are introduced in sensible order and exercises (see also exercises_) are provided for each subject area.

-   While the system as such can be used as a base for a large variety of assignments, this document works best if assignments are divided into five different parts as follows:
+   While the system as such can be used as a base for a large variety of assignments, this document works best if assignments are divided into four different parts as follows:

    1. **Synchronization and Multiprogramming**.
 Various multiprogramming issues relevant on both multiprocessor and uniprocessor machines are covered in